animoca/motogp-flow-contracts/README.md

 ## Pack buy logic

 ### 1
-On the MotoGP website, when the user clicks by, the web app logic the calls the MotoGP backend signing service.
+On the MotoGP website, when the user clicks buy, the web app logic the calls the MotoGP backend signing service.

 ### 2
 Using a private key, the backend signing service creates a signature which includes the user's address, a nonce unique to the address which is read from the SalesContract, and the pack type.